UMGW 42x20x9 [M6] GW / N38

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Potential hazard associated with microscopic parts of magnets can be dangerous, if swallowed, which is particularly important in the aspect of protecting young children.
-It's also worth noting that miniscule components of these products can hinder the diagnostic process in case of swallowing.
+- Potential hazard arising from small pieces of magnets pose a threat, if swallowed, which becomes significant in the aspect of protecting young children.
+It's also worth noting that miniscule components of these magnets are able to be problematic in medical diagnosis in case of swallowing.

 Despite the fact that magnets have been observed to maintain their efficacy up to temperatures of 80°C or 175°F, it's essential to consider that this threshold may fluctuate depending on the magnet's type, configuration, and intended usage.